physhik/baseball_lab/README.md

 # baseball_lab

-Making more fun in baseball stats
+Making more fun in baseball stats.

+At this README, let me present topics discussed in this repo.
+How you access the stats using the Python files are introduced in the /practice folder as jupyter notebook format.

 ## Ultimate fielding independent pitching stats